What is Neurosim?

 Neurosim has a highly configurable user interface, so tutors can set up experiments that only expose students to details relevant to a particular learning objective.
 Tutors can also hide and password-protect specific parameters, so students can be set the challenge of discovering them by experiment.

-Neurosim Modules: A brief description of the 6 modules contained in Neurosim.
+Neurosim Modules: A brief description of the 7 modules in Neurosim.

 Suggested Use: Some ideas about how Neurosim can be used.